top of page

 Logo Casa Loltún

 The late nineteenth and early twentieth centuries were the golden years of Mérida.
-With the fortunes made from the henequen plantations, the rich landowners started building magnificiant houses.
+With the fortunes made from the henequen plantations, the rich landowners started building magnificent houses.

 The architecture of the time was strongly influenced by European styles, especially French, Spanish and Italian.
 The cemetery was also at its peak at this time, because the wealthy inhabitants wanted the same luxury for their final resting place.

-The burial sites were therefore built in the same architectural style as the houses in which the deceased lived.
+What makes this cemetery so special is that many of the graves were built to mirror the architectural style of the homes the deceased once lived in.
 This was also done so that the deceased did not feel alone and to ease their transition from life to death.

 Just as Mérida combines different architectural styles, the tombs in the cemetery also have corresponding styles: neoclassical, Greek, Gothic, French or a mixture of these.